Derrick Harriott: Solo and production career

 The lyrics to his song "Message from a Black Man" (circa 1970) echoed the growing black consciousness in American soul music of that time.
-In 1970 he issued The Crystalites' The Undertaker, an instrumental album in a similar vein to the early music of The Upsetters.
+In 1970 he issued the Crystalites' The Undertaker, an instrumental album in a similar vein to the early music of The Upsetters.
 He produced successful albums by other artists, including DJ Scotty's Schooldays, Dennis Brown's Super Reggae and Soul Hits, and also his own 14 Chartbuster Hits.

+During the late 1960s and early 1970s, Harriott achieved significant success in the United Kingdom both as a performer and producer.
+Trojan Records operated the Song Bird and Explosion labels largely around his productions during this period.
+His work with the Crystalites incorporated motifs inspired by spaghetti western film scores and themes, particularly on instrumental recordings such as The Undertaker.
 In 1971, Swing magazine named Harriott the Top Producer of 1970.
-He was one of the first producers to use King Tubby mixing talents at his Waterhouse studio, issuing one of the earliest dub albums in 1974: Scrub A Dub, credited to The Crystallites.
+He was one of the first producers to use King Tubby mixing talents at his Waterhouse studio, issuing one of the earliest dub albums in 1974: Scrub A Dub, credited to the Crystallites.
 Harriott followed this with another dub/instrumental album, More Scrubbing The Dub.
 His late 1970s productions used backing from The Revolutionaries on albums such as Winston McAnuff's Pick Hits To Click (1978), DJ Ray I's Rasta Revival (1978) and his own Enter The Chariot and Disco 6 (a compilation album featuring Dennis Brown, Cornell Campbell and Horace Andy).
 In the 1970s he opened his first record shop on King Street in Kingston, later moving to larger premises at Twin Gates Plaza in Half-Way Tree.

 In the 1980s, he continued to have hits with soul cover versions, such as "Skin To Skin" and "Checking Out".
 In 1988 he scored with "Starting All Over Again", a duet with Yellowman, with lyrics about Hurricane Gilbert.
 The mid to late 1990s saw solo efforts such as Sings Jamaican Rock Steady Reggae, For a Fistful of Dollars, Derrick Harriott & Giants, and Riding the Roots Chariot being released.

 In July 2002 in Toronto, Ontario, Canada, Harriott performed at the two-night Legends of Ska festival.
 Other performers included: Skatalites, Rico Rodriguez, Lester Sterling, Johnny Moore, Lynn Taitt, Prince Buster, Alton Ellis, Lord Creator, Justin Hinds, Derrick Morgan and Lord Tanamo.

 In 2009, Harriott was awarded the Order of Distinction by the Jamaican government, and in 2019 he received a Lifetime Achievement Award in Music from the Jamaica Reggae Industry Association (JaRIA).